FFCtest2: 44116

 For example, 86% of Millennials report celebrating small wins, more than twice the rate of Baby Boomers.
 This generation also shows a higher awareness of their “small wins,” at 85%, compared to 64% of Baby Boomers.

-It’s part of the “treat culture” that’s only growing.
+It’s part of the “treat culture” that’s increasingly shaping the shopper mentality.
 While purchases might be smaller, they’re frequent and very personal.
-That’s an opportunity for you to position your product or service as the reward or the “treat” that marks those wins.
+That’s an opportunity for you to position your product or service as the reward—the “treat” — that marks those wins.

 “Movers, younger generations, early retirees, homeowners, and consumers celebrating small wins will drive some large spending in 2026,” Larisa Bedgood, Head of Marketing at PGM Solutions, adds.
-“Leaning into those signals and showing up with authenticity will win.”
+“Leaning into those signals and showing up with authenticity will help you win them over.”

 Looking Ahead to 2026: The Opportunities for Your Data Strategy

-As you can see, PGM’s data reveals that 2026 will be anything but “business as usual.”
+As you can see, 2026 will be anything but “business as usual.”
 Your data strategy must adapt.
 Watch the trends, test new audiences, and prioritize in-market signals to stay ahead of your competition.

 Download the 2026 Data Strategy Outlook Report to learn more about key consumer trends from PGM’s data to prepare your targeting strategies for the new year.